This article explains different scenarios why the initiated transfer was not completed or processed successfully.

 In case you are transferring a domain from Openprovider to an other registrar and the transfer is not processed, you can check the transfer procedure at the new provider to check if any remaining actions needs to be taken.

-In case you are transferring out a gTLDs and you want to speed it up, you will have the option (if supported for that TLD) to approve the outgoing transfer via your control panel.
+In case the reseller and you want to speed it up, there may be an option (if supported for that TLD) to approve the outgoing transfer via your control panel.
+This option is mainly available for gTLDs.

 Domain management > Request queue transfers and trades > Outgoing transfers